StevenJL/tdoa_localization/README.md

 ## Background Info

 I wrote this code when I was working as a signals processing researcher at SF State University.
 I get an email once a while asking about this algorithm so I'm making a github repo with better documentation around it.
+Please read this before emailing me.

 ## FAQ